For Ventura County Superior Court Judge

 The Candidate With a Soul.

-Michael J. Malak’s path to the bench is anything but ordinary.
-Educated at Loyola Marymount with a B.A., M.A., and J.D., he began his career not in a corner office but in a seminary, where he was taught to be all things to all people — to be ready for anything, to live with nothing, and to fight for those who could not fight for themselves.
+There were twenty in Mike’s graduating class.
+F. Lee Bailey — then one of the country’s most celebrated litigators (disbarred years later) — gave the commencement speech in the Rose Garden of the Ambassador Hotel.
+His charge to the class was simple: “Don’t do it just for the money.
+Do it to make a difference.”
+Mike has carried that line with him ever since.
+He began his career not in a corner office but in a seminary, where he was taught to be all things to all people — to be ready for anything, to live with nothing, and to fight for those who could not fight for themselves.

 But it was his work with those the system forgot — the mentally ill, the addicted, single mothers with small children cast aside — that defines who Mike Malak truly is.